moves-rwth/storm/about.md

 ## People

-The developers can be reached via storm-dev ```at``` i2.informatik.rwth-aachen.de.
+The developers can be reached via
+- <i class="fa fa-envelope" aria-hidden="true"></i> storm-dev ```at``` i2.informatik.rwth-aachen.de

 If you have general feedback, feature request or bug reports, please send us a mail.

 Storm has been developed at the [Chair for Software Modeling and Verification](http://moves.rwth-aachen.de){:target="_blank"} at RWTH Aachen University by